 Our principal research boat and project’s cape caution workhorse “TYBA III ” has modern navigation, safety, research equipment and toilet facilities onboard.

-Additionally, the Spartana is equipped with VHF, compass, two way radios, mobile phone, flashlights, flares and smoke signals, navigation lights, bell, rescue dinghy, life-rings, lifejackets, fire extinguishers, first-aid kit, anchor, nautical cards, radio-stereo, water pumps and a number of other safety devices.
-The Spartana meets all safety and inspection standards required by Italian Government and Guard Coast.
-Among the research equipment found on-board, we have a fish finder, echo sounder, surface water thermometer, GPS, anemometer, Secchi disk, binocular, digital time recorders, laser night vision monocular, one computer, voice recorders, snorkelling equipment, stationary hydrophone with a professional digital recorder, headphones, loudspeakers, photographic and video equipment both for surface and underwater.
+Additionally, the vessel is equipped with VHF, compass, two way radios, mobile phone, flashlights, flares and smoke signals, navigation lights, bell, rescue dinghy, life-rings, lifejackets, fire extinguishers, first-aid kit, anchor, nautical cards, radio-stereo, water pumps and a number of other safety devices.
+The research vessel meets all safety and inspection standards required by the Spanish Government and Coast Guard.
+Among the research equipment found onboard, we have a fish finder, echo sounder, surface water thermometer, GPS, anemometer, Secchi disk, binocular, digital time recorders, laser night vision monocular, computer, voice recorders, a rigid hull inflatable boat, stationary hydrophone with a professional digital recorder, headphones, loudspeakers, photographic and video equipment both for surface and underwater.

 is prohibited without written permission.